Aperol Spritz Recipe

 Making an Aperol spritz is as easy as 1-2-3!
 This ratio makes it really easy to scale up the size of this recipe for multiple drinks, or even a pitcher.
 Here's how to make an Aperol spritz in just a few simple steps:

-- Start by adding the prosecco, Aperol, and soda water to your large wine glass.
+- Start by adding the prosecco, Aperol, and soda water to your large white wine glass.

 - Now carefully fill the glass with ice (this is key to making a traditional Aperol spritz).